-- Within extents of cut and cover tunnel expected to decrease, by at least 10 decibels. - At Little Dunkeld (outwith cut and cover extents) expected to decrease, between 3 and 10 decibels. - At Dunkeld and Inver (outwith cut and cover extents) similar to existing, any increase less than 3 decibels. - At Perth Road similar to existing, any increase less than 3 decibels.
+- Within extents of cut and cover tunnel expected to decrease, by at least 10 decibels. - At Birnam (outwith cut and cover extents) expected to decrease, between 3 and 10 decibels. - At Little Dunkeld (outwith cut and cover extents) expected to decrease, between 3 and 10 decibels. - At Dunkeld and Inver (outwith cut and cover extents) similar to existing, any increase less than 3 decibels. - At Perth Road similar to existing, any increase less than 3 decibels.